Philippines: 2 Malaysians rescued from Abu Sayyaf militants

-The two were weak and in sick conditions when they were rescued by marines from Abu Sayyaf militants before dawn in waters near Sulu province’s Pata Island, said Major Gen. Carlito G. Galvez, Jr., a regional military commander.
+The two were weak and sick when marines rescued them from Abu Sayyaf militants before dawn in waters near Sulu province’s Pata Island, said Major Gen. Carlito G. Galvez, Jr., a regional military commander.

 Tayudin Anjut, 45, and Abdurahim Bin Sumas, 62, were among five Malaysian tugboat crewmen kidnapped in July off Malaysia’s Sabah state near the southern Philippines.